stream-protocol/streampay-wc-payment-gateway/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-StreamPay for WooCommerce websites.
-Open source, and fast cross-border payments.
+Stream Pay / Solana Pay for Woocommerce websites.
+Permissionless, open source, and fast payments.

 == Description ==
-Allows for Stream Payment Gateway on WooCommerce Stores.
-Currently supports USDC, STRM on Solana and Phantom wallet.
+Allows for Stream Pay Payment Gateway on WooCommerce Stores.
+Currently supports STRM, USDC on Solana and Phantom wallet.
 More coming soon.

-Adds a connect Phantom wallet button to the checkout page, after connecting wallet, users may pay in USDC, SPL token on Solana after clicking on StreamPay / Solana Pay button.
+Adds a connect Phantom wallet button to the checkout page, after connecting wallet, users may pay in SOL, STRM and USDC tokens on Solana after clicking StreamPay button.

 == Installation ==

-1. Download this repository as .zip and upload to the `/wp-content/plugins/` directory or Use WordPress’ Add New Plugin feature, search “StreamPay”,
+1. Download this repository as .zip and upload to the `/wp-content/plugins/` directory or Use WordPress’ Add New Plugin feature, search “streampay”,
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add in your merchant wallet address and adjust any settings you would like